 - As a small-flock poultry owner you will, at some point, have to end your birds' lives because of disease, welfare, or other issues.
 It is your responsibility to ensure your birds are correctly euthanized and their carcasses disposed of appropriately

-- The manual Practical Guidelines for On-Farm Euthanasia of Poultry (PDF, 1.58 Mb) produced by the Poultry Industry Council offers science and research based guidelines and description of different on-farm poultry euthanasia methods.
+- The manual Practical Guidelines for On-Farm Euthanasia of Poultry (PDF, 1.6 MB) produced by the Poultry Industry Council offers science and research based guidelines and description of different on-farm poultry euthanasia methods.

 Effective cleaning and disinfection in between poultry flocks will reduce the likelihood of spreading diseases to your new flock.
 Follow this four-step process (dry cleaning, washing, disinfecting and drying) before placing new birds.